ndvbd/diffc/readme.md

 # Lossy Compression with Pretrained Diffusion Models

-Official implementation of Lossy Compression with Pretrained Diffusion Models by Jeremy Vonderfect and Feng Liu.
-ArXiv and project page links coming soon.
+Official implementation of [Lossy Compression with Pretrained Diffusion Models](https://arxiv.org/abs/2501.09815) by Jeremy Vonderfect and Feng Liu.
+See our [project page](https://jeremyiv.github.io/diffc-project-page/) for an interactive demo of results.

 ## Abstract